Christian Cage: Teaming and feuding with Chris Jericho (2002–2004)

 At Unforgiven on September 21, Christian defeated Chris Jericho and Rob Van Dam to retain the title in a triple threat match, but later lost the title to Van Dam in a ladder match on the September 29 episode of Raw.
-At Survivor Series, Christian was a part of Team Bischoff taking on Team Austin and during the match he eliminated Bubba Ray Dudley before he was eliminated by Shawn Michaels, though in the end Team Bischoff eventually won the match.
-At Armageddon, Christian and Jericho defeated Lita and Trish Stratus in an intergender tag team match billed as the "Battle of the Sexes."
+At Survivor Series on November 16, Christian was a part of Team Bischoff taking on Team Austin and during the match he eliminated Bubba Ray Dudley before he was eliminated by Shawn Michaels, though in the end Team Bischoff eventually won the match.
+At Armageddon on December 14, Christian and Jericho defeated Lita and Trish Stratus in an intergender tag team match billed as the "Battle of the Sexes."

-Also, Christian and Jericho began romances with Lita and Stratus, respectively; and as part of the angle it was revealed to be a bet over who could sleep with their respective female first, with a Canadian dollar at stake.
-Despite the bet, Jericho continued his relationship with Stratus, which ultimately resulted in Christian and Jericho turning on each other.
-At the Royal Rumble on January 25, 2004, Christian competed in the Royal Rumble match, but he was eliminated by Jericho.
-At WrestleMania XX on March 14, Christian faced Jericho in a singles match with Stratus on Jericho's side, but Stratus accidentally struck Jericho, allowing Christian to defeat Jericho.
+At WrestleMania XX on March 14, 2004, Christian faced Jericho in a singles match with Stratus on Jericho's side, but Stratus accidentally struck Jericho, allowing Christian to defeat Jericho.
 Stratus then joined forces with Christian, becoming his on-screen girlfriend in the process.
-At Backlash, Christian and Stratus faced Jericho in an intergender handicap match which they lost.
+As Christian feuded with Jericho, he introduced his own personal bodyguard, Tyson Tomko, which he dubbed his personal "problem solver".
+At Backlash on April 18, Christian and Stratus faced Jericho in an intergender handicap match which they lost.
 During a steel cage match against Jericho on the May 10 episode of Raw which he lost, Christian suffered a severe back injury, causing him to miss almost four months of in-ring action.
 Christian returned on the August 30 episode of Raw, attacking Jericho and thus resuming their feud.
-The two had a ladder match for the vacant Intercontinental Championship at Unforgiven, which Christian lost, ending their feud.
+The two had a ladder match for the vacant Intercontinental Championship at Unforgiven on September 12, which Christian lost, ending their feud.